Slick9000/docker-on-termux/README.md

 <br/>

-## why do you prefer to use a phone as a server?
+## why do you prefer to use a phone as a docker server?

 i have several old android devices that are currently not in use, and i didn't have a device like a raspberry pi to run a linux server on.